Müveddet Kadın: First marriage

 Müveddet married Mehmed on 24 April 1911 in the mansion of Çengelköy.
 A year after the marriage, on 5 November 1912, she gave birth to the couple's only son and only male of his father, Şehzade Mehmed Ertuğrul.
 After Mehmed's accession to the throne on 4 July 1918, she was given the title of "Second Kadın".
 Of the four consorts Mehmed had during his reign, Müveddet was the only one, apart from First Consort Nazikeda Kadın, to receive the title of Kadın.
 She probably got it because she was the mother of the sultan's only son.
 Müveddet was much loved by the sultan’s other daughters and by their grandchildren, who used to call her “Mini Anne”.
 Princess Leyla Açba described her as a shy, kind-hearted and hardworking woman.
 In 1918, her husband fell in love with Nevvare Hanım, her niece, and married her despite Müveddet's opposition.

-Mehmed was deposed on 1 November 1922, and went to exile with their son Ertuğrul on 17 November 1922.
-She, together with other members of his family, was kept in house arrest at the Feriye Palace by order of the new parliament until 10 March 1924, when they were sent into exile.
+Mehmed was deposed on 1 November 1922, and went into exile with their son Ertuğrul on 17 November 1922.
+She, together with other members of his family, was kept under house arrest at the Feriye Palace by order of the new parliament until 10 March 1924, when they were sent into exile.
 Müveddet, with Nazikeda, joined Mehmed in San Remo.
 She remained until Mehmed's death in 1926.

 Second marriage

-Afterwards Mehmed's death, she moved to France with her step-daughter Ulviye Sultan and later she went to Alexandria in 1929, and married Şakir Bey, son of Emin Pasha, in 1932.
+After Mehmed's death, she moved to France with her step-daughter Ulviye Sultan and later she went to Alexandria in 1929, and married Şakir Bey, son of Emin Pasha, in 1932.
 Her son always refused to accept his mother's second marriage, and never saw her again.
 They divorced on 28 February 1936.

 Last years and death

 Her only son’s sudden death in 1944 devastated Müveddet Kadın, who developed depression.
 She was finally allowed to return to Turkey in 1948, where she settled in a small room in Çengelköy Palace.
 On 13 June 1949 she became a Turkish citizen under the name of Müveddet Çiftçi.
-She died on 20 December 1951 in her small room Çengelköy Palace and was buried in the Çengelköy mausoleum.
+She died on 20 December 1951 in her small room in Çengelköy Palace and was buried in the Çengelköy mausoleum.